-8. LEGAL IMPLICATIONS
+10. LEGAL IMPLICATIONS

 Constitutionally the Council Plan forms an element of the Policy Framework which sets the overarching tone for decision making and Cabinet activity.
-The adoption of the Policy Framework is reserved to Full Council and the development of the Policy Framework is subject to constitutional process.
+The adoption of the Policy Framework is reserved to Full Council and the development of the Policy Framework is subject to constitutional process as reflected in the recommendations sought.

-9. HUMAN RESOURCES IMPLICATIONS
+11. HUMAN RESOURCES IMPLICATIONS